Studio Florists: Are You Beginning to Slowly Feel the Pain?

 - floralmathworks

-You started your floral business because you love flowers, creativity, and the joy of bringing a client's vision to life.
-You didn't start it because you wanted to spend your evenings answering emails, creating proposals, sourcing flowers, updating social media, reconciling expenses, and wondering whether you made any money on the last event.
+You started your floral business because you love flowers, creativity, and the satisfaction of bringing a client's vision to life.
+What you probably didn't imagine was spending your evenings answering emails, preparing proposals, sourcing flowers, updating social media, reconciling expenses, and wondering whether you actually made any money on the last event.

 The Early Signs

-This is where many florists get stuck.
+This is where many florists become stuck.
+You have clients.
 You have bookings.
-You have clients.
 You have revenue.
+But you don't have enough profit.

 The result is predictable: